"Tell me again. How did he say it?"

 My mother Petunia giggled like a school girl pushing back her frizzy orange hair that (despite being in pig tails) stubbornly kept falling over her shoulder as she made us coco.
 It was a chilly night, though my mother still claimed the night she found me to be the coldest one she had ever endured in the big city.

 Some people think it's weird that we shared a room for so long, but I had severe night terrors since I was an infant.
 I had only grown out of them the year before we separated rooms.
-Thankfully they didn't return with the change.
+To be honest I couldn't even remember them by the time I woke up but I always remembered how scared I was waking up drenched in sweat.
+Thankfully they didn't return with the change in sleeping arrangements.

 "OK, so I put the pancakes down in front of him.
 He had his badge on and I asked if there was anything else I could get for him.
 And-" her cheeks flamed as she grabbed the milk half fanning herself with the other hand.

 "And!?"
-I prompted trying to coax an answer out of her.
+I prompted trying to coax an answer out of her, practically standing out of my chair to lean forward over the counter.

 My mother giggled swaying her hips a bit.
 "I think I still need your number ma'am."
 She purred in a deep tone looking over her shoulder batting her lashes slowly making us both burst out in a fit of giggles.